White or red wine with pork?

 Grenache-based reds

-Grenache is a grape from the southern Rhône area that actually originated in Spain.
+Grenache is a grape from the southern Rhône area of France that actually originated in Spain.
 Wines like Châteauneuf-du-Pape and many Côtes du Rhônes have rounded fruit and some spice to them.
 They also won’t be too heavy in tannins which makes them a good pairing if you’re having pork loin.

 Wine from Spain is good with pork